deatrich/doc-with-pandoc-markdown/setup-files.md

 Take a careful look at this file.
 The generator script edits it and sets the correct name for the project's top file.
-Other variables that the makefile sets are the PDF and the HTML viewers.
+Other variables that the makefile includes are the PDF, Office and the HTML viewers.
-You should change them if you prefer other viewers.
+Change them if you prefer other viewers.

 The rules in this file are mentioned if you ask for help: